ryoiwata/capstone_1/daily_progress/2_13_capstone_1_progress.md

 ~7:05 Call it a day

 Actual Log:
 ~12:30 Figuring out Mongos, Got the webscraper to put information into the Mongos DB.
+Now figuring out Selenium